-These confrontation stories highlight Jesus’ authority, bring out new aspects of Christian life and most important, reveal Jesus’ identity.
-This story uses the powerful Sabbath regulation to reveal Jesus’ divinity and the disciples’ freedom.
+The gospels use these confrontation stories to highlight Jesus’ authority, to bring out new aspects of Christian life and most important, to reveal Jesus’ identity.

 Gospel Text: (Read slowly, possibly aloud.)

-On the sabbath, Jesus and his disciples went through a field of standing grain.
-The disciples picked the grain and ate it.
-Some Pharisees saw them and said, “Why do you do what is not awful on the sabbath?”
+On the Sabbath, Jesus and his disciples went through a cornfield.
+The disciples were hungry and plucked the heads of grain and ate them.
+Some Pharisees saw them and said, “See here, Your disciples are doing what is not lawful on the Sabbath.”

 Thoughts: (Read all.
 Ponder those that attract you.)

-1. Jewish law permits the disciples to pick the grain.
-The Pharisees object to their doing this on the Sabbath.
+- Jewish people, walking through a cornfield, were allowed to pluck the grain.
+The Pharisees object because the disciples are doing this on the Sabbath.

-3. David acted correctly.
-His men’s welfare was more important than the law.
+- David acted correctly.
+His men’s well being was more important than the law.

 Affections: (When one touches your heart, use your own words.)

-5. You love me, call me, and want me to be with you forever.
+- You have all power.
+You love me, and want me to be with you forever.

 Resolutions: (Possibly you might want to make your own.)